Sulfur: benefits, dosage, contraindications

 full-leaffull-leafempty-leafempty-leaf

 Sulfur shows activity against Propionibacterium acnes, a bacterium involved in acne.
-Its antimicrobial effects might result from its conversion into pentathionic acid (Vitamin B5) by normal skin flora or keratinocytes.
+Its antimicrobial effects could result from its conversion into pentathionic acid (vitamin B5) by the normal skin flora or keratinocytes.

 Usages associés